Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-Young man sitting on couch at home with headphones and laptop.
+Young man sitting on couch at home with headphones and laptop

 Westend61 / Adobe Stock

 At some point in time, working from home began to feel a lot like just working.
 Coming to this realization is a big-time bummer in many, many different ways, but working in the comfort of your own home does offer some time for personal growth and solitude.
-Still, oftentimes, WFH can feel like there are so, so many hours in a day, and you have to figure out how to spend the time wisely.
+Still, WFH can often feel like there are so many hours in a day, and you have to figure out how to spend the time wisely.

-Music is often helpful, and television is certainly too distracting, but sometimes the best thing to help accelerate your workday and focus is listening to a new podcasts.
-Here are some of our favorite podcasts that cover everything from motivation, to new information, and even sometimes the best kind of distraction.
+Music is often helpful, and television is certainly too distracting, but sometimes the best thing to help accelerate your workday and focus is listening to a new podcast.
+Here are some of the best podcasts that cover everything from motivation to new information and even sometimes the best kind of distraction.

 Remotely EffectiveRemotely Effective a show by Thomas Lattimore.

 Now, you probably have already found some small ways here and there to become more efficient in your home workspace.
 However, if you’re still struggling, or you just want to get that much better, you’re not alone.
-Remotely Effective is a fairly quick show, and one that lays out all of the pros and cons of working outside of an office, and how to make the experience the most efficient.
+Remotely Effective is a fairly quick show, and one that lays out all the pros and cons of working outside of an office, and how to make the experience the most efficient.

 Stuff You Should KnowStuff You Should Know by iHeartRadio.

 We’re big fans of Stuff You Should Know at The Manual.
-With nearly 2,000 episodes already in the can, there are certain to be dozens, maybe even hundreds of episodes you’re already interested in.
+With thousands of episodes already in the can, there are certain to be dozens, maybe even hundreds of episodes you’re already interested in.
 And that’s where you should start!
 It’s so fun to take a deep, introductory dive into the stuff you already want to know about, but where SYSK is so special is when it opens up completely new interests for you while you work.
 Getting through the at-home workday is so much easier with SYSK

 Still ProcessingStill Processing podcast by Wesley Morris and Jenna Wortham.

 I would argue that Still Processing is the smartest conversation show in podcasts today.
 New York Times writers Jenna Wortham and Wesley Morris spend an hour every week having the hard conversations worth having.
 They’re both so bright, and so deeply informed, and yet they remain so optimistic.
-Their conversations are wonderful and completely non-cynical discussions about all aspects of pop culture that are relevant on a weekly basis.
+Their conversations are wonderful and completely non-cynical discussions about all aspects of pop culture that are relevant weekly.
 If you’re like me, you hit play and let these run all day while you’re working.

 How Long GoneHow Long Gone with hosts Chris Black and Jason Stewart.